2026 Family Guide

 Usdan uses text messaging as an additional way to communicate emergency reminders, announcements, and alerts.
 Please be aware that text messaging may be used in certain situations throughout your child’s session.

-If you need to speak with the nurses, you may call 631-643-7900 ext 125, or for non urgent matters, email healthoffice@usdan.org.
+To speak with the Health Office, you may call 631.643.7900 ext 125, or for non-urgent matters, email healthoffice@usdan.org

 TRANSPORTATION